TalkPlus Fair Processing Notice

 - to access your health records with TalkPlus; or

-- to refuse or withdraw your sent
+- to refuse or withdraw your consent

 Please submit a written request to the Information Governance Lead via post at